Configure test suites

 For example, to modify the previously configured gw.suites.SomeTestSuite

-test suite to run on all branches, change preMerge
+test suite to run on all the branches, change include

 [